 c) A justification is either given verbally or in writing by one of the examiners.
 For certain studies/programmes, it may be decided that oral justifications will be given at specific times, at which the examiner will be available to speak to the candidates.

-d) The justification of the grading must contain an outline of the general principles on which the assessment is made, and of the assessment of the candidate's performance.
-If written guidelines (examiners' instructions) have been provided for the grading, these shall be made available to the candidate once the examination results have been announced.
+d) The justification of the grading must contain an outline of the general principles on which the assessment is made, and of the assessment of the candidate’s performance.

 a) A candidate may lodge a written appeal about the grade for his/her own performance within three weeks after the examination results have been announced – or if the candidate has requested a justification of the grade, – from when the justification was given.
 If the candidate has submitted an appeal because of formal errors during the examination, cf. section 5-14, the deadline for the appeal only begins to run, pursuant to this section, from the point of time when the final decision on the appeal concerning formal errors is available.